2029 NGTL Greater Edmonton Area Service Offering

 [1]Affiliate” means any Person that, directly or indirectly: (i) controls a Party; (ii) is controlled by a Party; or (iii) is controlled by the same Person that controls a Party; where “controls” and “controlled by” mean the possession directly, or indirectly through one or more intermediaries, of more than 50% of the outstanding voting stock or voting rights of the company, partnership, or corporation in question, or the power to direct or cause the direction of management policies of, any person, whether through ownership of stock, as a general partner or trustee, by contract or otherwise.

-[2] If more than one OS-EXT request is received for the same new eligible OS-EXT location, service will be allocated in accordance with the OS-EXT process outlined in the Greater Edmonton Area offering dated December 9, 2024.
+[2] If more than one OS-EXT request is received for the same new eligible OS-EXT location, service will be allocated in accordance with the established process shared during the 2028 Greater Edmonton Area Offering in December 2024.